(Government Healthcare Scheme)

 The Benefits Provided by The ESI Scheme

 An insured employee and their family have access to a full range of medical care from day 1 of the insurable employment.
 Survivors of deceased insured employees (widows/widowers and dependent children) have access to these medical benefits.
 The spouses of insured persons who are retired or not in employment due to permanent disablement too have access to the full range of medical care.
+Those retired have to pay a some of Rs.
+120 per year to avail these benefits.

 Under the ESI scheme, the insured person and their family/ dependents are covered with a whole range of cash free healthcare benefits with no upper limit on medical expenses, provided they visit an ESI hospital or dispensary.
 The medical benefits include preventive and curative treatments, hospitalization, imaging, tests, medications, out-patient care and much more.

 The scheme covers paid medical leave for employees who have contributed for 78 days.
-The insured person is eligible for 70% of daily wage for a maximum period of 91 days.
+The insured person is eligible for 70% of average daily wage for a maximum period of 91 days.
 The insured person can avail this for two consecutive periods.

 Enhanced sickness benefits are also offered to insured persons undergoing tubectomy (14 days) and vasectomy (7 days), extendable on medical advice.
 They are offered 100% of their daily wages as benefits.